ZhiwenZhong/zhiwenzhong.github.io/README.md

 ### **Biography**
 ------------
 I am currently a first year phD candidate student in the Department of Chemistry, King's College London (KCL), supervised by Dr Argyris Politis and Pfro
 Ismael Diez Perez.
-Before that, I have received a Master degree in Biochemistry and Molecular Biology at University of Science and Technology of China (USTC), which my tutor is Prof Chao Wang.
-And I also have a Bachelor degree in Biotechnology at Anhui University, under the supervision of Prof. Bei Huang.
+Before that, I have received a Master degree in Biochemistry and Molecular Biology at University of Science and Technology of China (USTC), which my tutor was Prof Chao Wang.
+And I also have a Bachelor degree in Biotechnology at Anhui University, under the supervision of Prof Bei Huang.

 ### **Research Interest**